 What sort of rice should I use for Easy Instant Pot Pilau Rice?

-Make this dish with a long grain rice, but do make sure that you don’t use a quick-cook type, which will result in a mushy mess.
+Make this dish with a long grain rice, but do make sure that you don’t use a quick or easy cook or minute rice type, which will result in a mushy mess.
 I do get better results and flavour from upgrading to a quality Basmati rice, or, even better, an aged Basmati.
-So long as you use a white rice this recipe will work well.
+So long as you use a regular white rice this recipe will work well.

 How to Make Easy Instant Pot Pilau Rice